 Chiang Mai bike riding is a popular family activity when travelling with teenagers.
 Bike riding allows you to experience your location either in town or out in the surrounding areas.
 You will find bike tours are the best way to go if you want to get an up-close and personal experience of the city.
 You will either have a guide to point out all the important attractions or a map to follow.
 The bike tours will take you on a Chiang Mai family vacation 2 wheeled adventure.
 Alternatively, you can find locations that hire bikes and let you explore on your own.

-book your family fun bike tour in Chaing Mai today
+Book your family fun bike tour in Chiang Mai today

 Tourist Police: 1155.
 Thailand Emergency Services (Fire, Ambulance): 191.